FrankRaiser/scala-logic/README.md

 A logic variable can be bound to a term as follows:

     Var("X") =:= 3 // bind the previously created variable to the term 3
-    Var("X") =:= 4 // throws a UnificationError because X was bound to 3 earlier
+    Var("X") =:= 4 // throws a UnificationException because X was bound to 3 earlier
     3 =:= Var("X") // equivalent to above, except now X is already bound to 3, so nothing is done

     Var("X") =:= Var("Y") // unifies the two variables